 Talk to your family members about their health concerns and when they occurred.
 A family gathering is usually a good time to do so.

 5. Who is responsible for storing family history and what is the best way to store it?

-Your doctor can store your family medical history in an electronic health record (EHR).
+Your physician can store your family medical history in an electronic health record (EHR).
 In this way, information can be stored and passed along even if you decide to change physicians in the future.
-However, you can also gather and store your family medical information as well.
-The best way is to get a detailed history of first, second and three degree relatives in a family tree or a pedigree.
+However, you can also gather and store your family medical information.
+The best way is to get a detailed history of first-, second- and third-degree relatives in a family tree or a pedigree.
 Information can be obtained from family discussions or more accurately, from obtaining medical records or death certificates.
-Since information can change, it is important to keep it up to date and share with your doctor regularly.
+Since information can change, it is important to keep it up to date and share with your physician regularly.

 6. What should your family history record include?

-Your records should include family members’ names and their relationships to patient such as maternal grandmother, mother, sister, their current ages (or age of death) and ethnicities.
+Your records should include family members’ names and their relationships to you, their current ages (or age of death) and ethnicities.
 In addition to which conditions they may have or have had, the record should also include the age of onset.